 Your Price: You can change this later so put any price for now.
 This is so the listing can get published but you can’t sell anything until Amazon receives your inventory.
 Select a price that’s comparable to the lowest Prime price to a similar product.

-Step 3: Buy an Amazon UPC Code
+Step 3: Buy a UPC Code

 You don’t have a UPC code yet, we need to buy one so we can enter it.